hucebot/eurobin_iot/README.md

 ## Compilation and Installation

 The project was developed under the Linux Ubuntu 22.04.4 LTS and PlatformIO from VScode.
-First, intall the packages necessary to PlarformIO handle Micro Ros.
+First, install the packages necessary to PlarformIO handle Micro Ros.

 ```shell
 apt install -y git cmake python3-pip